tidyomics/tidy-ranges-tutorial/docs/many-genomic-models.md

 <img src="many-genomic-models_files/figure-html/fission-pca-1.png" width="672" />

-We can plot the gene with the most contribution to PC1:
+We can plot the gene with the most contribution to PC1.
+Here we will begin working with the data as a *tidySE* (shortened name for *tidySummarizedExperiment*):

 ```r